-To be successful, we will need to keep pace with rapid changes in LED and fiber optic lighting technology, changing customer requirements, new product introductions by competitors and evolving industry standards, any of which could render our existing products obsolete if we fail to respond in a timely manner.
+To be successful, we will need to keep pace with rapid changes in LED technology, changing customer requirements, new product introductions by competitors and evolving industry standards, any of which could render our existing products obsolete if we fail to respond in a timely manner.
 Development of new products incorporating advanced technology is a complex process subject to numerous uncertainties.
 We have in the past experienced, and could in the future experience, delays in introduction of new products.
-If effective new sources of light other than LED and fiber optic devices are discovered, our current products and technologies could become less competitive or obsolete.
+If effective new sources of light other than LEDs are discovered, our current products and technologies could become less competitive or obsolete.
 If others develop innovative proprietary lighting technology that is superior to ours, or if we fail to accurately anticipate technology and market trends, respond on a timely basis with our own development of new products and enhancements to existing products, and achieve broad market acceptance of these products and enhancements, our competitive position may be harmed and we may not achieve sufficient growth in our revenue to attain, or sustain, profitability.